 The challenged guidance was vacated (voided) in June 2022 by District Court Judge Tipton, who held that the guidance conflicts with two immigration statutes and did not adhere to required procedures.
 On July 6, 2022, the Fifth Circuit denied the Biden Administration’s request to stay (pause) the district court’s vacatur of the guidance pending the appeal.
 The Biden Administration then asked the Supreme Court to stay the district court’s vacatur pending the Fifth Circuit appeal; the Supreme Court denied that request (by a 5-4 vote) on July 21, 2022 (meaning the guidance remains vacated for now), but granted review.

 Briefing is now complete, and oral argument before the Justices took place on Tuesday, November 29, 2022.
-The Court will issue a decision in the case sometime in the first half of 2023.
+The Court will issue a decision in the case by the end of its current term, which will conclude by early July 2023.

 The district court (Judge Tipton) vacated the September 2021 guidance based on three APA claims.
 Judge Tipton concluded that the guidance (1) “flatly contradicts detention mandates under [8 U.S.C.]
 Sections 1226(c) and 1231(a)(2),” and is therefore contrary to law; (2) was issued in an arbitrary and capricious manner due to the failure to consider “recidivism and abscondment,” the costs to the States, or the States’ purported reliance interests on mandatory detention; and (3) should have (but did not) go through notice and comment rulemaking.
 Judge Tipton denied the States’ request for an injunction, reasoning that vacatur of the guidance was sufficient to remedy the States’ injuries.
 Judge Tipton did, however, vacate the guidance nationwide, and not just as applied to the specific plaintiffs (Texas and Louisiana).